Helmut Knochen: Career in the SS

-Knochen joined the Schultzstaffel (SS) (member number 280,350) on 1 September 1936 and was assigned to its intelligence service, the Sicherheitsdienst (SD).
+Knochen joined the Schutzstaffel (SS) (member number 280,350) on 1 September 1936 and was assigned to its intelligence service, the Sicherheitsdienst (SD).
 For the next 3 years, he was assigned to its office for foreign intelligence, where he studied the refugee press of France, Belgium and the Netherlands.
 In November 1939, he was involved in the Venlo incident in which 2 British intelligence agents were kidnapped, and for which he was awarded the Iron Cross.
 During the Battle of France, Knochen led a special commando unit in June 1940.
 After France's defeat, he stayed on as the SD representative in Paris to maintain surveillance on Communists, Jews, Freemasons and other perceived enemies of the Nazi regime.
 However, he ran into opposition from the military administration of General Otto von Stülpnagel.
 In command of his own 2,500 field military police, Stülpnagel resented the SD intrusion into his jurisdiction and severely limited its freedom of action.

 Knochen returned to Germany at the beginning of 1941 as head of the department for reconnaissance of ideological opponents abroad (IV E) in Amt VI of the Reich Security Main Office (RSHA).
 In May 1942, he was promoted to the rank of SS-Standartenführer and he returned to France as the Befehlshaber der Sicherheitspolizei und des SD.
 He was involved in combating partisans and in hunting down and destroying resistance groups.
 He was responsible for the execution of hundreds of French resistance fighters and the arrest and torture of dozens of British SOE agents.
 Knochen also was involved in deporting French Jews to Nazi concentration camps.
 In this, he encountered opposition from the Italian troops occupying southern France.
 On 2 occasions in February and March 1943, they prevented the deportation to Germany of Jews in Lyon and Annecy.
 Knochen complained that: "Throughout France, the 'Final Solution of the Jewish question' decreed for the whole of Europe is being seriously hampered by the Italian position."
 He appealed to the Wehrmacht authorities, including Generalleutnant Günther Blumentritt, the chief of staff to the OB West (Commander-in-Chief, West) who refused to intervene.

 During the 20 July 1944 plot to assassinate Hitler, Knochen and his superior, the Higher SS and Police Leader of France SS-Gruppenführer Carl Oberg, were arrested by army troops under the command of General Carl-Heinrich von Stülpnagel, a supporter of the conspirators.
 After the coup collapsed, they were released from custody.
 Just before the liberation of Paris by the Allies, Knochen was removed from his post on 18 August by RSHA Chief Ernst Kaltenbrunner, and he was transferred to the Waffen-SS.
 He was demoted to the rank of SS-Grenadier and assigned to the 1st SS Division Leibstandarte SS Adolf Hitler.